 The alleged fourth century account of Pachomius speaking in tongues is an important document in the tongues debate.
 It distinguishes itself as one of the few, if any, personal experiences of tongues speaking within the realm of ecclesiastical literature.
 The many other remaining accounts are theological assertions.

-This distinct characteristic makes the Pachomian text a very important study, and requires serious further investigation.
+This distinct characteristic makes the Pachomian text a significant study and requires further investigation.

-Pachomius was a fourth century Egyptian Christian who was influential in establishment of the christian cenobite movement — a tradition that stressed communal rather than isolated personal monastic living.
+Pachomius was a fourth-century Egyptian Christian who was influential in the establishment of the christian cenobite movement — a tradition that stressed communal rather than isolated personal monastic living.
 This system of religious living became the example for later monastic movements.

 The complete English translation of this text can be found at Pachomius Receiving the Gift of Tongues in English and Greek.

-There are still some questions from a technical perspective that need to be answered, such as did Pachomius hear and speak in one sound, or in many languages.
+There are still some questions from a technical perspective that need answers.
+Did Pachomius hear and speak in one sound, or many languages?
 Was this a temporary or permanent gift for Pachomius?
-What words were used in the Greek and Syriac that relates to tongues?
+What words were used in the Greek and Syriac that relate to tongues?
 Were these consistent with the ancient usage or are there new words added to the tongues vocabulary?